 Barefoot Luxury at its finest

-Conservation efforts: Azura have always had the best interest of the local communities at the forefront of what they do.
-They have local stakeholders and only employed and trained local communities to help build the lodges.
+Conservation efforts: Azura has always had the best interest of the local communities at the forefront of what they do.
+They have local stakeholders and only employed and train local communities to help build the lodges.
 Environmental impact has been taken into account and before the lodge was built they had an environmental and community specialist assess the area to ensure there was minimal impact.
-They have setup the Rainbow Fund which is the first registered charity of its kind in Mozambique and assist with social and environmental projects.
+They have set up the Rainbow Fund which is the first registered charity of its kind in Mozambique and assist with social and environmental projects.
 These have included the building of a school and community clinic on Benguerra Island.

 Azura Quilalea is located on a private island in the Quirimbas Archipelago in the northern part of Mozambique.
 The island is a coral island with secluded coves and beaches and some of the best diving in Mozambique because of the low tourist numbers in the area.
 Each of the 9 beach front villas on the island have been designed with its own character and are made from coral and with thatched roofs.
 5 of the villas have their own private plunge pool ensuring the utmost privacy.